dead-tech/i2c/README.md

 This is a library that aims to implement the [I2C protocol](https://en.wikipedia.org/wiki/I%C2%B2C) for AVR architecture.

-__Disclaimer__: The library has been tested only on ATmega2560 microcontroller.
+__Disclaimer__: The library has been tested only on ATmega2560 microcontroller and ATmega328P.

 ## Installation

 This is a stb-style header-only library.
 Therefore to install the library simply:
-1. wget the [header file](./include/i2c.h) by clicking the raw button and copying the link
+1. wget the [header file](./include/twi.h) by clicking the raw button and copying the link
 2. copy it into your project folder
 3. include it in your source files